will-hart/twitter_sentiment/README.md

  - without context, how do we know if "Episode 1 is horrendous" is Star Wars based?
  - Other tweets such as the last one talk about "star" and "wars" but are not related to "Star Wars" - only by reading the context and proximity of words can we work out whether this tweet should count

-This is a weakness of the "bag of words" approach, and can easily lead to "false positives", where we incorrectly identify a tweet as "Star Warsy" when in fact it is not or "false negatives" where we say a tweet is not related to Star Wars when it is.

-Whilst a percentage of false positives is unavoidable, the objective is to improve the accuracy as much as possible so that these false classifications are the exception rather than the rule.
-In general a larger training dataset, the more likely it is that the algorithm will correctly classify our tweets.
+This is a weakness of the "bag of words" approach we are using here, and can easily lead to "false positives" - where we incorrectly identify a tweet as "Star Warsy" - or "false negatives" - where we say a tweet is not related to Star Wars when it is.
+Whilst a percentage of false positives is probably unavoidable, the objective is to improve the accuracy as much as possible so that these false classifications are the exception rather than the rule.
+In general a larger training dataset will make the classifier more likely to correctly group our tweets.

-A review of the equation shows that apart from being a result of multiplying the conditional probabilities together, the result is also reliant on the probability that a tweet is good or bad - $P(y)$.
-This means that we should ensure the dataset is representative of real life data - if we increase the number of bad tweets in our training dataset then we increase the likelihood the algorithm will classify a tweet as bad as $P(y)$ will be higher than it is in real life.
+The training set should be as large as possible but also as close to "reality" as possible.
+For instance, a review of the equations above show that the final classification is also dependent on the probability that a tweet is good or bad - $P(y)$.
+This means that we should ensure the dataset is representative of real life data - if we increase the proportion of bad tweets in our training dataset then we increase the likelihood the algorithm will classify a tweet as bad.

 ### Gathering the data

-In a real life situation we would probably need to gather *thousands* of sets of training data, manually classify each one and then split this data into training and testing data sets.
+In a real life situation we would probably need to gather *thousands* of tweets, manually classify each one and then split this data into training and testing data sets.
 This task would be quite time intensive.
-Luckily this is just a demonstration so we can create a basic twitter API script in Python to do this task for us.
+Luckily for a demonstration like this we can create a basic twitter API script in Python to do a good approximation of this task for us.
 There are quite a few different twitter APIs written in Python, but the one that seemed to work the best for me was `tweepy`.
 I installed this in the usual way (`pip install tweepy`) and then wrote some very simple code to search for tweets.

     from tweepy import API as TweepyApi, OAuthHandler